 - A status update that the order has been shipped

 - The tracking number and ideally shipping carrier & method once shipped

-Your supplier will typically provide these via a file over FTP/EDI/email or through an API.
-When using Dropship Automation software, you can integrate with one of these methods to automatically pull the shipment status and tracking information into your ecommerce store to seamlessly notify your customer.
+The supplier will typically provide these via a file over FTP/EDI/email or through an API.
+When using dropship automation software, online sellers can integrate with one of these methods to automatically pull the shipment status and tracking information into their ecommerce stores to seamlessly notify their customers.

 Running a dropship business without automation is certainly possible, however it can pose difficult for retailers selling larger catalogs or have significant order volume.
 Those that choose not to use dropship software can surely use manpower to keep their dropship inventory updated and orders flowing, although in many cases will be less cost effective and efficient than software.

 In case you are running a dropshipping software for retailers, you understand the importance of integration of your solution with various shopping platforms.
 You can use API2Cart to connect your software with Magento, Shopify, OpenCart, Amazon, eBay, and 40+ other eCommerce platforms.

 With API2Cart methods for managing the data from your clients' online stores, you'll be able to:

 You can try API2Cart for 30 days absolutely for free.
 If you want to get more detailed information on how to integrate your dropshipping software with multiple shopping platforms at once, schedule s free call with our manager right now!